b0id/HighTideLight.nvim/README.md

 # HighTideLight.nvim

 **🚧 ACTIVE DEVELOPMENT** - This plugin is under active development and represents a breakthrough in real-time TidalCycles integration.
 Core functionality is working, but expect rapid changes as we polish features and add new capabilities.
+(There are tons of edge case bugs that are being worked out)

 **Real-time surgical-precision highlighting** for TidalCycles patterns in Neovim with exact coordinate matching between SuperCollider audio events and source code tokens.